by Venchito Tampon Jr | Last Updated on November 12, 2021

 This is an interesting question and answers can be different for everyone depending upon the experience they had.
 If you ask me here are the few habits that I want to see in any link builder within my team.

 Attention to details – Link Building isn’t about sending template emails and asking for links.
-It’s about building relationships twitter-buttonand starting conversations over the email, social media or even on the phone.
+It’s about building relationships and starting conversations over the email, social media or even on the phone.
 If a person has an attention to details, he must have an opinion on the subject, which can lead to conversations and later relationship building.

 Reading Habit – This one is important.
 As a link-building you should read a lot.
 This includes books, blogs posts, articles, white papers and not only related to your own subject but about other industries (especially the one you are working for) as this will give you extra knowledge as well as an edge over others within the game.